What Injuries and Illnesses Does Louisiana Workers Compensation Cover?

 Specific Types of Covered Occupational Diseases (Common Occupational Diseases)

-Louisiana workers compensation generally have covered the following occupational diseases:
+Louisiana workers compensation generally has covered the following occupational diseases:

 - Black lung